Shuanglu/grpc-web/README.md

 # Paremeters
 - -role "the role to be executed"
 - -server_addr "the server address.
 Only valid when the role is 'server'"
 - -version "the server version.
-Only valid when the role is 'server'"
+Only valid when the role is 'client'"
 - -http_port "the http server port"
 - -grpc_port "the grpc server port"